eqlz/fsnd-project-logs-analysis/README.md

 3. import the schema and data from newsdb.sql into news database use command `psql -d news -f newsdata.sql`

-After finishing above steps, SQL views below need to be created.
+After finishing above steps, SQL views below need to be created.u

 First, connect to the database news via terminal through command line `psql news`, and then create the following SQL views and table: